Skip to main content Skip to secondary navigation

 Guidance for faculty, staff, community leaders, and families supporting student well-being at Stanford.

 Change is challenging even when we choose it, and we all need support as we move through any kind of change.
 We also need to take steps to support our personal well-being beyond our intellectual lives and accomplishments.
-Because we are recovering from the collective trauma caused by COVID-19 we require warmth, understanding, and patience.
+We all require warmth, understanding, and patience in our social interactions.
 Students want to know that you care about them and, importantly, what kind of support they can expect from you.
 They want to know that you, too, are an imperfect human who experiences failure, setbacks, and disappointment.
-Mental health and well-being are top of mind now more than ever.
+The mental health and well-being of the Stanford community are being prioritized more than ever before as we all seek to create a Stanford in which flourishing is our shared experience.

 How Is Student Well-Being Now?